Project Lead & Research Officer

 Julia Lux has studied political sciences and French Philology (BA) in Potsdam and Pau, followed by an MA in European Politics and Policy in Manchester and a PhD in Tübingen.
 In her doctoral thesis, she analysed the effects of the financial, economic, and euro crisis on labour and social policy in Germany, France, and the EU.

-Friederike Sprang studied Governance and Public Policy (BA) at the University of Passau and European Studies (MA) at the Viadrina University in Frankfurt Oder.
-During her masters, she worked as a student assistant at the Observatory mainly on the topic of Covid-19 and family policy.
+Friederike Sprang studied Governance and Public Policy (BA) at the University of Passau and European Studies (MA) at the Viadrina University.
+During her master's, she worked as a student assistant at the Observatory.

 After completing her master's degree, she worked as a Carlo-Schmid-Fellow at the Regional Office of United Nations Volunteers (UNV) in Nairobi and at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

 Carlotta von Westerholt studied Media and Communication (BA) in Passau and Quito as well as Media and Political Communication (MA) in Berlin with a semester abroad in Jerusalem.
 In terms of content, she focused mainly on gender equality and right-wing extremism in her studies.
-During her Master's, she worked as a working student at the Observatory mainly on the topic Carer's allowance and the access to abortions.
+During her Master's, she already worked as a working student at the Observatory.

 Besides her work at the Observatory, she is actively involved with an Amnesty International sub-group on human rights violations against women.